Sunday, January 12, 2025

 21st Century Boy: Paul Westerberg 2002-2017

-"I don't know what's what in the world or where or when
+"I don't know what's what in the world or where or when /

 Soon as I do, then I'll go from the start again"

-For Westerberg's artistic output in this century, what we're left with is a patchwork quilt of mostly digital releases, a rogue's gallery of pseudonyms and a guerrilla release strategy that can best be described as "unconventional" - unannounced release dates, use of multiple platforms, discount pricing, lack of transparency - all seemingly done at random.
+A detailed look at Westerberg's 21st century catalog reveals a patchwork quilt of physical and digital-only releases, a rogue's gallery of pseudonyms and a guerrilla marketing strategy that can best be described as idiosyncratic, with music being released and sometimes withdrawn without notice, use of multiple platforms, discounted pricing, lack of transparency - all seemingly done at random.
 And that's just how this music was unleashed on the world; the breadth of creativity that these off the radar releases encompass - ranging from absurd mayhem to absolute brilliance - is a whole different story, one that warrants continued study and an abundance of patience.... and that's assuming one is able to track everything down.
-Even by the standards of someone who has largely thumbed his nose at convention since bursting on the scene with The Replacements in 1980, navigating Paul Westerberg's discography in the 21st century is one wild ride.
+Even by the standards of someone who has been no stranger to thumbing his nose at convention since bursting on the scene with The Replacements in 1980, navigating Paul Westerberg's recent discography is one wild ride.

-Paul's last conventional album released under his name, Folker, came out in 2004 to generally very favorable reviews but no corresponding touring.
+Paul's last "normal" album released under his name, Folker, came out in 2004 to generally very favorable reviews but no corresponding touring.
 Except for Dead Man Shake, these 2002-2004 releases were all on Vagrant, a Massachusetts-based punk/indie label.

 Then Paul seemingly pulled the plug connecting him to what we know as the "music industry."